 Earlier in a career, Müller spent two seasons in the Formula Renault 3.5 Series, two seasons in the GP3 Series and two seasons in different Formula Renault competitions.

 Nico’s early career

 At the age of 12, Nico began to race karting and quickly became one of the best at the national level.
 In 2005, he was 6th in the Switzerland ICA Junior class, while in 2006 he progressed to the 3rd position.
 In 2006, Muller was also a runner-up in the Swiss Junior Championship.
-Finally, in 2007 he won Swiss Cup KF3 class.
+Finally, in 2007 he won the Swiss Cup KF3 class.

 Nico moved to single-seaters in 2008 driving in various championships for Jenzer Motorsport.
 His main occupation was racing in the Swiss Formula Renault 2.0 Series in which he finished 5th after he has scored one race win.
 Muller also appeared as a guest in Formula Renault 2.0 WEC, as well as in the Italian Formula Renault 2.0.

-Swiss Formula Renault champion
+Swiss Formula Renault champion in 2009

 The first and so far the only title in his career Muller won in 2009.
-He became the Swiss Formula Renault 2.0 Series champion, having 9 wins out of 12 races and other three podiums on his account.
+He became the Swiss Formula Renault 2.0 Series champion, having 9 wins out of 12 races and the other three podiums on his account.

 Nico’s another duty that year was racing in Eurocup Formula Renault 2.0 but he had only one podium finish and took the 11th position in the final standings.

 Nico Muller was driving for Jenzer Motorsport in GP3 Series

 Two years in GP3 Series